susielu/d3-annotation/docs/content/start.md

 ## Setup

-### CDN
-Link to come.

 ### Include the file directly

-You must include the [d3 library]("http://d3js.org/") before including the annotation file.
+You must include the [d3 library](http://d3js.org/) before including the annotation file.
 Then you can add the compiled js file to your website

 - [All annotations](https://github.com/susielu/d3-annotation/blob/master/d3-annotation.js)
 - TODO: create minified version